istio/istio.io/_docs/guides/index.md

 ---
-title: Samples
+title: Guides
-overview: Samples include a variety of fully working example uses for Istio that you can experiment with.
+overview: Guides include a variety of fully working example uses for Istio that you can experiment with.
 index: true

 order: 30